neuefische/wd-flipped-classroom-curriculum/sessions/Github and Markdown/handout.md

 # GitHub and Markdown

+## Learning Objectives

+After this session you should be able to:

+- [ ] understand version control and why is it so useful / important.
+- [ ] create repositories on GitHub.
+- [ ] create / edit files on GitHub.
+- [ ] create commits on GitHub.
+- [ ] understand Markdown syntax.
+- [ ] write Markdown.

 ## Markdown

 Markdown is a plain text formatting syntax.
 It makes writing formatted text (bold headlines, Blockquotes, lists, etc.) much easier.
-You don't have to learn HTML or some other more demanding language.
-Just write your Markdown in plain text and see your beautifully formatted results.
+You can get beautifully formatted results by using Markdown only instead of using a dedicated program like Word.
 You can view the formatted result of your Markdown in your Code Editor.
-It is also used by countless Websites like GitHub.
+It is also used by countless Websites like GitHub or Slack.
+It uses specific characters to display parts of the text in a certain way.

 ### Markdown Examples